umeshkumhar/terraform-provider-backupdr/docs/data-sources/appliance.md

 page_title: "backupdr_appliance Data Source - terraform-provider-backupdr"
 subcategory: ""
 description: |-
-  This data source can be used to read information about a BackupDR Appliance.
+  This data source can be used to read information about a backup/recovery Appliance.
 It displays the backup/recovery appliance ID as shown in the Management console > Manage > Appliances page.
 ---

 # backupdr_appliance (Data Source)

-This data source can be used to read information about a BackupDR Appliance.
-It displays the backup/recovery appliance ID as shown in the Management console > Manage > Appliances page.
+This data source can be used to read information about a backup/recovery Appliance.
+It displays the backup/recovery appliance ID as shown in the **Management console** > **Manage** > **Appliances** page.

 ## Example Usage